 After taking care of the horses for the night, the teens have a late supper and stumble to bed.
 Taïga remembers her promise to Teddy earlier the same morning but hesitates calling Granny so late.
-I’ll just text her to call me back tomorrow morning… She yawns and pushes “send”.
+Hoping her grandmother hasn’t turned off her rudimentary cell, she texts her a short message to call her back first thing tomorrow morning… She yawns and pushes “send”.

 ‘Hi Granny!
 I thought you were asleep! … No, nothing… Everything’s all right.
 Yeah… Really?
 They’ve set the date? … Gosh… When? … The 22nd of August?
-Is that a special date? … OK… Aha… Mmm… She’ll love that! … Do you think I can bring someone? … I just thought… OK… Exchange students?
+Is that a special date? … OK… Uhu… Mmm… She’ll love that! … Do you think I can bring someone? … I just thought… OK… Exchange students?
 From Canada?’

-She bites her lip and lowers her voice, ‘Well… I need that super elixir against spots you told me about, Granny… No, it’s not for me, it’s for Teddy… Yeah, Teddy Vargas… From Moonlight Falls, Granny, I told you about him… Yes, Derek’s brother… Great!
+She bites her lip and lowers her voice, ‘Granny, can I ask you a favor?
+Well… I need that super elixir against spots you told me about, Granny… No, it’s not for me, it’s for Teddy… Yeah, Teddy Vargas… From Bigwood Falls, Granny, I told you about him… Yes, Derek’s brother… No. Derek is not here.
+Why? … Great!
 Tomorrow? … That will be perfect!
 I’ll keep an eye out for the postman in a couple of days! … I love you too, Granny!
-And hug Missy and Rowan from me, will you? … Bye…’ She smiles to herself.
+And hug Missy and Rowan from me, will you? … Bye…’

 ‘Who’s getting married?’
 Chase looks at her in the mirror.

-‘My great Aunt Missy.
-She’s kind of “ancient” so it’ll be a quiet ceremony.
+‘She’s kind of “ancient” so it’ll be a quiet ceremony.
 I guess.’

 ‘Oh.
 Well, marriages are always fun!’